 Comply with the Equipment Warranties requirements specified in Section 46 00 00 – Equipment General Provisions.

-Standard warranty per the General Conditions and Section 46 00 00 Equipment General Provisions is ONE year.
-If Owner wants extended warranty on the equipment, include IN this paragraph

 Warranty shall be as specified in Section 46 00 00 – Equipment General Provisions with the exception that the warranty period shall be for two (2) years.

 OPERATING CONDITIONS AND PERFORMANCE REQUIREMENTS